lk-umw-cpsc/gwyneth/README.md

 Only a SuperAdmin can modify a user's access level.

 There is also a root admin account with username 'vmsroot'.
 The default password for this account is 'vmsroot', but it must be changed upon initial log in.
-This account has hardcoded SuperAdmin privileges but cannot be assigned to events and does not have any user details.
+This account has hardcoded SuperAdmin privileges but cannot be assigned to events and does not have a user profile.
 It is crucial that this account be given a strong password and that the password be easily remembered, as it cannot easily be reset.
+This account should be used for system administration purposes only.

 ## Features
 Below is an in-depth list of features that were implemented within the system